thumbnail

 Explorers

-Italian explorer and navigator from the Republic of Genoa who completed four Spanish-based voyages across the Atlantic Ocean sponsored by the Catholic Monarchs, opening the way for the widespread European exploration and colonization of the Americas
+Italian explorer and navigator from the Republic of Genoa who completed four Spanish transatlantic in the name of the Catholic monarchs, opening the way for the widespread European exploration and colonization of the Americas

 Christopher Columbus